Best Signal Mirrors for Rescue and Survival

 Who Needs a Signal Mirror

-Signal mirrors are a great survival resource for signaling, but also can be used as a camp mirror, redirecting light for a light source, or for discrete observation.
+Signal mirrors are a great survival resource for signaling, but also can be used as a camp mirror, redirecting light for a light source, or for discreet observation.

 The main kits that you should consider a signal mirror for include: